robert-petersen/portfolio3/README.md

 ### Second Portfolio

 This was my first real attempt at a portfolio website.
 I created it using React and <a href="https://styled-components.com/" traget="_blank" rel=”noreferrer”>Styled Components</a>.
+Check out the <a href="https://github.com/robert-petersen/portfolio2" target="_blank" rel="norefferer" >Github repo</a>.

 ### Current Portfolio

+This version is a refactor of the previous version plus a few new features and content.
+I decided to switch my styles from Styled Components to SASS.
+I felt Styled Components was less popular and SASS offers alot of great features while sticking closer to traditional CSS practices.
+This version is also a way to strat reworking the functionality of the website and eventulally the styles and themes as well.

 <!-- --------------------------------------------------------------------------------------------To help see sections----------------- -->
 <br />